123manju900/Stock_sentiment_Techananalytics/README.md

-# Technanalytics---R2
+# Sentiment Analysis and Stock Prediction Pipeline - Techanalytics ( IIT Banaras)
-# Sentiment Analysis and Stock Prediction Pipeline
+This markdown is the documentation for Techanalytics Round 2 case.
+The dataset contains the tweets text and sentiment as `binary (0 or 1 )`.
+We were suppose to model the tweets using NLP techniques and predict the model for sentiments

 ## **1. Data Preparation and Cleaning**
 - **Objective**: Prepare the dataset for analysis by removing noise and ensuring consistency.